KCErb/fruit-robot/tutorials/Android/toolbox/blue-potion.md

 ## Something Cool

-BluePotion is very cool and it is also very alpha.
-At the time of this writing I'm not able to get it running on my machine so this tutorial will have to be put on pause.
+BluePotion is very cool and it is also very alpha

-In the mean-time let's dive into iOS development!

-(Over there, we'll definitley be getting familiar with RedPotion, BluePotion's mighty twin.)
+--- Under Construction ---